What Top Gummy Brands Won't Tell You About Manufacturing

 Dead wrong.

-Let me give you some context.
-Traditional tablets contain maybe 1-3% moisture.
+Traditional tablets contain maybe 1–3% moisture.
 We can work with that.
 Gummies?
-You're looking at 10-20% moisture content.
-That might sound like a trivial detail, but it fundamentally changes everything about how ingredients behave.
+You're looking at 10–20% moisture.
+That might sound trivial, but it changes everything about how ingredients behave.

-In that high-moisture environment, fat-soluble vitamins start migrating through the gel matrix like they're trying to escape.
+Fat-soluble vitamins migrate through the gel matrix like they're escaping.
 Water-soluble ingredients dissolve prematurely.
-Minerals interact with your gelling agents and wreck your texture.
-And active ingredients?
-They degrade three to five times faster than they would in a dry tablet.
+Minerals wreck your texture.
+Active ingredients degrade three to five times faster than in a dry tablet.

 The brands that dominated 2023 weren't just making gummies that tasted better.
-They were mastering encapsulation technologies that keep ingredients stable in what's essentially a hostile chemical environment.
+They mastered encapsulation technologies that keep ingredients stable in what's essentially a hostile chemical environment.

 Three Manufacturing Breakthroughs That Separated Winners from Everyone Else